Last Updated on

 My first thought was that a squirrel had carried off the suet.
 A day later, I found the suet on the ground about ten feet away.
 Because I’ve been using hot pepper suet blocks, I figured a squirrel had found the fallen suet but didn’t like the taste and left it there.
 (My local squirrels usually eat hot pepper suet only when they are very hungry.)

 On the following morning, I found the cage nut block feeder, still attached underneath its baffle on the ground.
 That is when I realized that something was deliberately going after the feeders.

 Raccoon Washing the Suet

-All of this was happening during the night, so I suspected a raccoon.
+All of this was happening during the night, so I suspected a raccoon was getting into the suet.
 But I took reassurance that the first suet feeder hadn’t been attacked again.
 I hoped the raccoon didn’t like hot pepper suet and since she didn’t succeed in carrying off the nut block she would stop.
 Not so.

 The raccoon moved on to suet feeders hanging in low bushes in front of the house.
 This time, the raccoon had a new strategy.
 Apparently not liking the taste of hot pepper, she tried washing the suet in the nearby ground birdbath.

 In the morning, I found the birdbath full of dissolved suet.
 Because there was so much suet left in the bath, I had hope that her washing experiment didn’t work.
 But alas, I found suet in the birdbath again the next morning.